THIS POSITION IS OPEN TO CURRENT CITY OF CAPE CORAL EMPLOYEES AND THE PUBLIC IS WELCOME TO APPLY.

 OTHER JOB REQUIREMENTS

-ADDITIONAL MINIMUM QUALIFICATIONS REQUIRED: KNOWLEDGE, SKILLS, AND ABILITIES:
+ADDITIONAL MINIMUM QUALIFICATIONS REQUIRED: KNOWLEDGE, SKILLS, AND ABILITIES: Knowledge of:

-Report and record maintenance principles and practices.
+Report and record maintenance principles and practices, including metrics and analytics.

 Written, verbal, electronic, and visual communications for effective expression and clarity.